- Track jaguar in the wild, assisting with a pioneering conservation initiative

 What will the accommodation be like in the Pantanal?

-What activities can I do during my stay in the Pantanal?
+What additional activities can I do during my stay in the Pantanal?

 The Pantanal is an adventure playground for outdoor activities.
 For those who wish to embark on activities, most of which are included during your stay, choose from canoeing, hiking, horse-riding, walking tours and cycling.